HELVE/H_OVERVIEW/README.md

 All metabrands are implemented through creation of specific narrative transmedia universes.
 They are often based on an episodic/seasonal structure as well as rapid prototyping and behind the scenes approach ([Helve Logs - Live Documentation Series](https://github.com/HELVE/HELVELOGS)).

 Note: It is easy to create content when you are living the content.
 The truth costs you nothing, the lies mean effort.
 Show your truth.
+Devalue the production quality, upvalue the output.

 ![](mixer-offline.png)